bmeaut/VIAUAV45/README.md

 ## Requirements

  - ### Test, 40 points, minimum 40% (16 points)
-    - Last week of the term, at the time of the lecture (May 16.
+    - Last week of the term, at the time of the lecture (Dec 05.
 12:15-14:00).
     - Sample test will be provided beforehand on Moodle.
     - There will be one retake available after the regular test.
-    - The test will consist of the following:
-      - 10 multiple choice questions (1 point each)
-        - Wrong choices have negative points assigned to them
-        - The result of a question cannot be negative
-      - 5 short essay questions (2 points each)
-        - Short answers, 4-5 sentences top will typically be enough.
-      - 1 error search task (10 points)
-        - The code with errors will be provided as an image
-        - 1 error found counts as 1 point
-        - Not every error has to be found for the maximum points (there will be more than 10 errors in the code)
-      - 1 programming task (10 points)
-        - A simple layout must be re-created with Flutter
-        - Does not have to be syntactically correct, pseudo-code is fine
-        - Feel free to use an IDE like Android Studio or DartPad for solving this (but only this!) task
   - ### Homework, 60 points, minimum 40% (24 points)
-    - Detailed requirements, deadlines, and suggested topics can be found [here](./material/homework.md)
+    - Detailed requirements, deadlines, and suggested topics will be published at a later date.

 Succeeding on the test **AND** completing the homework assignment are **both required** to complete the course.

-TODO add "pótZH" info

 ### Grading